SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 just by examining the values you provide.

-For example: if you assign a :term:`literal value` of ``42`` to a variable, without saying what type it is:
+For example: if you assign a :term:`literal value` of ``42`` to a variable, without saying what type it is,
+Swift will deduce that you want the variable to be an ``Int``, because you have initialized it with a number that looks like an integer:

 .. glossary::